dotnet/upgrade-assistant/docs/design/Loose_binary_identification.md

 - Some loose assemblies may be "ride-along" in packages that they do not actually belong to (ie Newtonsoft.Json is included in a number of packages)
 - Early NuGet days had evolving best practice
 - NetStandard and other modern patterns are represented as bifurcations in package publish (ex.
 Foo and Foo.NetStandard packages)

-## Planned Work

-Below are the main work items that will be explored broken into two sprints.
-There is currently a pre-analysis migration effort being worked on, and this work may be updated to ensure that the information flows as expected into the reports generated there as those features become available.

-### Sprint 1
-- As a user, I can consume an extension that identifies loose assemblies (#482)
-- As a user, I can identify what loose assemblies I have (#483)
-- As a user, I can replace my loose assemblies with identified packages (#484)
-- As a user, I know which loose assemblies do not have any available matches (#485)

-### Sprint 2
-- As a user, I can update my loose assembly data index independently of the extension (#486)
-- As a user, I can manage data steps need at a global level (#487)
-- As a user, I can receive recommendations from multiple indexes for loose assembly identification (#488)

 ## Out of scope/Future Work